Arun K. Pati: Career

 Originally from the state of Odisha in India, Pati obtained his PhD from the University of Bombay, Mumbai.
 In 1989, he took up a position as a theoretical physicist in the Theoretical Physics Division, BARC, Mumbai, India.
 Since 1989, he has been working on quantum theory, quantum computing and quantum information.

 From 1998 to 2000, he was a visiting scientist and an EPSRC fellow at the University of Wales, Bangor, UK.

 He was a visiting scientist at the Institute of Physics, Bhubaneswar, India from 2001 to 2010.

-He was a professor of quantum information at the Harish Chandra Research Institute, Allahabad, India since 2011.
+He was a professor of quantum information at the Harish Chandra Research Institute, Allahabad, India from January 2011 to December 2023.

+He was a Professor and Head of the Center for Quantum Science and Technology (CQST), at IIIT, Hyderabad.

+He was also a Professor at Center for Quantum Engineering Research and Education (CQuERE), TCG CREST, Kolkata.
+He is founding Director of Quantum Ecosystem and Technology Council of India (QETCI), Hyderabad.

 He is honored with K. P. Chair Professorship at Zhejiang University, Hangzhou, China during the period 2013–2015.
 He is an adjunct professor at IISER, Mohali.

-Currently, he is leading the Center for Quantum Science and Technology (CQST),at IIIT, Hyderabad.
-He is also Director of Quantum Ecosystem and Technology Council of India (QETCI).